Last updated: August 2026

 Scenario card 4: Portland TX completed work issue

 A Portland TX roofing crew finishes a project.
-Six months later, a leak causes interior damage, and the next named storm raises questions about whether the loss came from faulty work, wind-driven rain, or storm damage.
+Six months later, a leak causes interior damage, and the next storm raises questions about whether the loss came from faulty work, wind-driven rain, or storm damage.
 Products and completed operations coverage may help with resulting third-party damage, but the contractor’s own defective work is usually treated differently.

 Scenario card 5: Calallen GC defense costs